 Typical Xanax Withdrawal Symptoms

 Every individual client faces a unique withdrawal process.
 There are a number of factors that can influence how withdrawal feels for you.
 The amount of Xanax you usually consume, how often you take Xanax, and whether you mix substances will all play a role.
 However, there are some common symptoms that most people experience.
+These include:

-Average Length of a Xanax Withdrawal
+Average Length of Xanax Withdrawal

 While Xanax withdrawal might not be pleasant, it won’t last long.
 On average, acute symptoms appear within 12 hours of the last dose.
 Then, they continue for around four days.